sahilsk/sahilsk.github.io/_posts/articles/2018-12-29-adoption-of-git-backed-workflow-gitops.markdown

 ---

 When I first read about GitOps workflow by [weave.works](https://www.weave.works/blog/gitops-operations-by-pull-request), I was a bit surprised by their audacity.
 I mean moving your deploy button from a central policy & compliance controlled dashboard locked by active directory into the wild in git where it's visible to prying eyes, dying to commit to see their code up and running in production.
-That's really fearless move.
+That's really a daunting move.

-Especially for a business where every outage means loss in revenue.
-Why would someone take chances with failures?
+Especially for a business where every outage means loss in revenue, why would someone take chances with failures?

 On second thought it all make sense.
 I can think of two main driving factor for adoption of gitops in coming days